sindresorhus/unique-random-array/readme.md

 ### uniqueRandomArray(array)

-Returns a function, that when called, will return a random element that's never the same as the previous.
+Returns a function, that when called, will return a random element that's never the same as the previous, or `undefined` if the array is empty.

 #### array